Online orders available 24/7 throughout Festive Period. Despatch and Customer Support paused 20th Dec - 5th Jan

 A safe haven for investors

-Just like gold, investors often invest in diamonds to steer clear of economic turmoil and crisis in the global capital markets.
+Just like gold, investors often PHYS01_Animated_Gif_2_MPUinvest in diamonds to steer clear of economic turmoil and crisis in the global capital markets.
 Diamonds are used as a hedge against forces of inflation and uncertainty in the global forex markets.
 So, similar to gold, it may be used as a type of insurance against tough times.

 Cons